mpdf/mpdf.github.io/what-else-can-i-do/replaceable-aliases.md

 </span>

 Place in cell inside a table footer i.e. &lt;tfoot&gt;&lt;td&gt;.
 The total of values in the corresponding column will be output at the bottom of every page, and the end of the tale.
 Default output is an integer.
-An optional integer ***N*** after colsum will specify a fixed number of decimal places. (mPDF &gt;= 5.4)
+An optional integer ***N*** after colsum will specify a fixed number of decimal places. (mPDF >= 5.4)

 <span class="parameter">{iteration **varname**}